Let’s be real - online school has gotten us into a habit of waking up, marking yourself as present for class, and then going back to sleep.

 Try this out a few weeks before school by going to bed at an earlier time — say 10pm, and setting an alarm for 9am.

-At first it will feel like torture, but after a couple of days of practise, your bodies will respond to this new sleeping pattern like second nature.
+At first it will feel like torture, but after a couple of days of practice, your bodies will respond to this new sleeping pattern like second nature.

 Meal planning is a surprisingly fun way to get yourselves into the habit of school preparation.